Read Smith’s UPDATED plans as of November 23, 2020,

 After attending the program, you will come away with a better idea of the type of college or university that is a good fit for you.
 We will have explored what type of learning environment you thrive in and your areas of academic interest, giving you an opportunity to compile a list of possible schools that are right for you and to which you will want to apply.

-Academic Director and instructor Peter Sapira received his bachelor of arts in English from San Francisco State University and his master of fine arts in English from the University of Massachusetts-Amherst.
+Academic director and instructor Peter Sapira received his bachelor of arts in English from San Francisco State University and his master of fine arts in English from the University of Massachusetts Amherst.
 In addition to his work with the summer programs, Sapira also teaches composition and public speaking at Smith College.
-As part of his work in The Smith College Writing Center, he helps students write grant proposals, graduate school and internship applications and cover letters, as well as essays for classes across the curriculum.
+As part of his work in the Smith College Writing Center, he helps students write grant proposals, graduate school and internship applications and cover letters, as well as essays for classes across the curriculum.
 He has had short stories published in Anarchy, Inkwell, The Carolina Review, The Black River Review, The Literary Review and Pleiades.
 Folio Literary Management currently represents his first novel, Billy Hill.